klimgeran/community/governance/README.md

 TODO: more to be flushed out here for forming and end of working groups, idea of working groups is for shorter lived efforts that span multiple SIGs, typically to kick off new efforts and start up one or more new SIGs.
 The initial sole working group will be for the apostille effort.

-# Project Mangement Committee (PMC)
+# Project Management Committee (PMC)

 The PMC is the top level group for managing the project, which was seeded with the original "3 core devs".
-The job of the PMC is to be the stewards of the project from a tech-focused perspective and its software components, irrespective of which commerical or not-for-profit organization for whom they work.
+The job of the PMC is to be the stewards of the project from a tech-focused perspective and its software components, irrespective of which commercial or not-for-profit organization for whom they work.
 Whereas SIGs and Working groups happen more in the open, on community communication channels, the PMC typically operates behind the scenes working with chairs of SIGs and voting on bigger project decisions.

 Current PMC members: